subquery/subql/docs/publish/upgrade.md

 ## Deploy Changes

-Login to SubQuery Projects, and find the project that you want to deploy a new version to.
+Login to SubQuery Projects, and find the project that you want to deploy a new version of.
 Under Deployment Details you'll see three dots in the top right, click on the Deploy New Version button.

 ![Deploy new version to your Project](https://static.subquery.network/media/projects/projects-second-deploy.png)